 Nosy Be is located in the northwest of Madagascar, precisely 8 km from the coast of the country.
-Main island of an archipelago made up of several paradisiacal islands, the history of the perfume island began with the arrival of the Arabs.
+Main island of an archipelago made up of several Nosy be paradisiacal islands, the history of the perfume Nosy be island began with the arrival of the Arabs.

 Formerly called “Vario Be” by the local population, it was, at that time, governed by Queen Ambrym II.
 Arab ships began to land on the island in the 900s, mainly for refueling.
 They thus created the very first counter in the country in Malika.
 Another was built in Ambanoro in 1100 which became, 300 years later, the economic center of the island.